lokesh10111/Online-Store-Management-System/README.md

 Once in customer mode, you can choose from the following options:

 1. Display Products: View the list of products in the store.
-2. Sort and Display Products: Sort the products by price and display them.
+2. Sort and Display Products: Sort the products by price using a sorting algorithm and display them.
 3. Buy Product: Enter the name of a product to add it to your shopping cart.
 4. View Cart: View the contents of your shopping cart.
 5. Print Bill: Generate a bill for the items in your cart.